japila-books/spark-sql-internals/docs/SparkSession.md

+---
+title: SparkSession
+subtitle: The Entry Point to Spark SQL
+---

 # SparkSession &mdash; The Entry Point to Spark SQL

 `SparkSession` is the entry point to Spark SQL.
 It is one of the first objects created in a Spark SQL application.